 That may seem like quite a lot for a campaign overview, but we still haven’t mentioned things like social media, PPC, CRM integration and a number of other tactics that are used widely in successful inbound strategies.
 Your campaign will depend on your problems and goals, but an inbound marketing consultant should be able to speak confidently about all of the methods above.

-If you want to learn more about inbound marketing feel free to take a look at some of our other inbound blog posts.
+If you want to learn more about inbound feel free to take a look at some of our other inbound blog posts.
+You might also find these inbound marketing examples useful, to see how it should be done.
 Or if if you want to ask us something just give us a shout over on Twitter and we’ll be happy to talk.